nguyenv119/interviewQs/README.md

 My goal this summer was to feel very comfortable with Medium style questions — so I did a few a day. 😄

-## Patterns I Found
+## Solutions and Intuition

-Here are the collection of problems I found, whose solution can be found in the respective folders
+Here are the collection of problems I found, whose solution can be found in the respective folders including the intuition I used before solving the problem.

-<i> Working on this 😅 </i>
+## Update

+I also implemented the Java version to remind myself of how to use Java, to help me with my TA job in the Spring of 2024.